 Virtual health services at UCHealth enable exceptional care well beyond the walls of our hospitals and clinics.
 Virtual health allows community-based hospital care teams and clinics to access specialty care remotely.
 This capability helps keep patients in their local community, eliminating the expense of long distance travel and overnight stays.
 In addition, patients have access to our world-class expert providers from the comfort of their own home—and with our Urgent Care virtual services, that access is at hand 24 hours a day.

-Virtual Visits are available for patients who have access to a computer or mobile device with a webcam.
+Virtual Urgent Care visits are available for patients who have access to a computer or mobile device with a webcam.

 >> Find out more

 The Virtual Health Center is staffed by experienced physicians, nurses and technicians who monitor patients twenty-four hours a day, seven days a week.

 These providers observe patients through the use of highly sensitive cameras and speakers in the patients’ room.
 Complex algorithms continuously evaluate a patient’s condition, and alert the Virtual Health Center when readings indicate possible problems.
 The Virtual Health Center team then confers with the care team at the patient bedside.

 The Virtual Health Center care team provides surveillance and monitoring for the following: